ast3150/Uni_P2/exercise_02/corrections.md

 before **Thursday, 16 March, 13:00** according to the comments above, the mandatory reading material, and the presented examples in the presentations.
 You also need to write a JavaDoc class/interface comment for `ISquare`.

+### Update 25 March

+Accepted (ok).

+Your fixes are very minimal and mostly bad.
+The comment for `ISquare` is just horrible.
+Nevertheless, since you at least wrote *something*, you will get a very generous "ok".